Rotator cuff related shoulder pain diagram

 Pain relief

-• Using a heat pack or something similar on a painful knee might help to relieve the pain and stiffness of osteoarthritis.
+Using a heat or cool pack on a painful shoulder might help to relieve the pain.

-• An ice pack can also help but be careful not to put ice or heat packs or hot water bottles directly on your skin – wrap them with a tea towel or cover.
+Both heat and cool can be helpful but be careful not to put ice, heat packs or hot water bottles directly on your skin.
+Instead wrap them with a tea towel or cover.

 Exercises